tuanducdesign/portfolio/content/posts/css-dark-mode.md

 > Don't forget to reference this script to the html

-In above snippet, we grab the themeButton and store it in a variable called `themeButton`, and we declare a function called `setTheme` to change html's `data-theme` attribute, and our theme button's to change text to the opposite of the selected current theme.
+In above snippet, we grab the themeButton and store it in a variable called `themeButton`, and we declare a function called `setTheme` to change html's `data-theme` attribute, and our theme button's to change text to the opposite of the selected theme.

 Then we're listening to the button's `click` event, and what we're doing is: